Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Day 10

-Refreshed and nourished, drive over the mountains to Dynjandi, the largest waterfall in the Westfjords.
-This magnificent fall cascades apron-like down 330 feet over terraced basalt boulders.
-Considered one of the country’s most beautiful falls, Dynjandi has long beckoned nature enthusiasts and photographers.
-“Dynjandi” means “thundering” in Icelandic, an apt description of the sounds and sights.
+After lunch in another cozy guesthouse, cross the mountains to reach Dynjandi, the largest waterfall in the Westfjords.
+This magnificent fall cascades 330 feet down in a lacy apron-like flow over terraced basalt boulders.
+Considered one of the country’s most beautiful waterfalls, Dynjandi is a favorite of nature photographers.
+“Dynjandi” means “thundering” in Icelandic, an apt description of the sound and sight you encounter.

-Returning to Isafjordur, have an early farewell dinner and then head to the airport for our evening flight to Reykjavik.
+Returning to Isafjordur, have an early farewell dinner and then head to the airport for your evening flight to Reykjavik.

 Please note: Activities in the Westfjords may take place on days or times that are different from what is shown on this itinerary, depending on local schedules, weather conditions, etc.